Crown-Commercial-Service/ccs-scale-agreements-service/README.md

 ### Creating a Docker Image
 The [DEV-agreements-service](https://eu-west-2.console.aws.amazon.com/codesuite/codebuild/016776319009/projects/DEV-agreements-service) CodeBuild project in the Management account will trigger on a merge to `develop`.
 It will build a docker image and push it to the [scale/agreements-service](https://eu-west-2.console.aws.amazon.com/ecr/repositories/scale/agreements-service/?region=eu-west-2) ECR repository.

-The image tag contains the short version of the Git commit hash.
+The image tag contains the short version of the Git commit hash, with a `-candidate` label suffix.

 ### Deploying the new Docker Image to DEV
-The Terraform script at [ccs-scale-infra-services-shared/blob/develop/terraform/modules/configs/deploy-all/variables.tf](https://github.com/Crown-Commercial-Service/ccs-scale-infra-services-shared/blob/develop/terraform/modules/configs/deploy-all/variables.tf) needs updating with the new docker image (update the `ecr_image_id_agreements` variable).
+The Terraform script at [ccs-scale-infra-services-shared/terraform/modules/configs/deploy-all/variables.tf](https://github.com/Crown-Commercial-Service/ccs-scale-infra-services-shared/blob/develop/terraform/modules/configs/deploy-all/variables.tf) needs updating with the new docker image (update the `ecr_image_id_agreements` variable).

 The [ccs-scale-infrastructure-shared](https://eu-west-2.console.aws.amazon.com/codesuite/codepipeline/pipelines/ccs-scale-infrastructure-shared/view?region=eu-west-2) CodePipeline can then be triggered to deploy the change, initially to DEV, and then also up through the environments.
 Approval is required at each stage.

 ### Automating deployment to an SBX environment
 It is possible to automatically update the Fargate task on a merge to `develop` to speed up development.
 This is usually only recommended for SBX environments.

 To do this - we just need to override the docker image tag that environment references to be `latest`.
-This needs to to be done in the relevant environment script in [ccs-scale-infra-services-shared/tree/develop/terraform/environments](https://github.com/Crown-Commercial-Service/ccs-scale-infra-services-shared/tree/develop/terraform/environments)
+This needs to to be done in the relevant environment script in [ccs-scale-infra-services-shared/terraform/environments](https://github.com/Crown-Commercial-Service/ccs-scale-infra-services-shared/tree/develop/terraform/environments)

 An example is shown below - the `ecr_image_id_agreements` variable needs to be added to the `deploy` module and set to `latest`.
 ```